 Another surprisingly depressing example occurs for Bela in season 3's "Time Is on My Side."
 She was fourteen, it's implied her father was abusing her sexually, the Crossroads Demon (in form of a child) killed them for her and the ending is her hearing the hellhounds coming to get her.

 Back when he was human, Crowley sold his soul for "a few extra inches below the belt".
 He swears that he was "just trying to hit double digits".
 These days, he's the one making the deals as "King of the Crossroads".
+He seems rather embarrassed about his reasons for making the deal when explaining things to his time-displaced son.

 Bobby makes a deal with Crowley in order to help the brothers save the world from the Apocalypse.
 It takes him half of season six to find a way out of it.